-Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] (Do not check if a smaller reporting company) Smaller reporting company [X]
+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company \checkmark (Do not check if a smaller reporting company)

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [] No [X]
+Yes 🗆 No 🗵

-State the aggregate market value of the voting and non-voting common equity held by non-affiliates, computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter (December 31, 2014): \$29,660,859.
+State the aggregate market value of the voting and non-voting common equity held by non-affiliates, computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter (December 31, 2015): \$44,069,665.

-Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date (September 17, 2015): 68,029,352.
+Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date (September 16, 2016): 85,934,037.

-PALATIN TECHNOLOGIES, INC.

-Table of Contents
+PALATIN TECHNOLOGIES, INC. Table of Contents

-PARTI raye
+Page

 Item 1.
-Business 1
+PART I Business 1

 Item 1A.
 Risk Factors 18

 Item 1B.
-Unresolved Staff Comments 37
+Unresolved Staff Comments 38

 Item 2.
-Properties 37
+Properties 38

 Item 3.
-Legal Proceedings 37
+Legal Proceedings 38

 Item 4.
-Mine Safety Disclosures 37
+Mine Safety Disclosures 38

 PART II

 Item 5.
-Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities 38
+Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities 39

 Item 6.
-Selected Financial Data 38
+Selected Financial Data 39

 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations 39

 Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk 43

 Item 8.
 Financial Statements and Supplementary Data 44

 Item 9.
-Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 65
+Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 67

 Item 9A.
-Controls and Procedures 65
+Controls and Procedures 67

 Item 9B.
-Other Information 65
+Other Information 67

 PART III

 Item 10.
-Directors, Executive Officers and Corporate Governance 66
+Directors, Executive Officers and Corporate Governance 68

 Item 11.
-Executive Compensation 70
+Executive Compensation 72

 Item 12.
-Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters 76
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters 78

 Item 13.
-Certain Relationships and Related Transactions, and Director Independence 80
+Certain Relationships and Related Transactions, and Director Independence 81

 Item 14.
 Principal Accountant Fees and Services 81

 PART IV

-ltem 15.
+Item 15.
 Exhibits, Financial Statement Schedules 82

-Forward-looking statements
+Forward-Looking Statements